 For a long time now, I’ve been wondering about what it means to survive as a woman in a place where you’re stifled and crushed every time you try to lift your head up.
 I’m getting tired of the better-safe-than-sorry mantra that has been shoved down my throat by pretty much every person I’ve known since I was 4.
 Well, I have been safe and I still am sorry.

 When there are days, and there are many, when I get sick of it – the news; the tragedy of my kind; the everyday life of fear, shame, conformity, defensiveness, vulnerability, avoidance, “appropriateness”, and struggle with my self and my surroundings – I would bawl in frustration or be enraged at the reality of it or hate myself for falling into the trap.
 I am then asked by people around me to get real.
 They tell me that they get it, and it hurts them too, but this is how it is and I’m not the only one affected by it.
 I am basically told to get over myself.
 I am told to consider myself privileged because I have not borne the fate of someone else who got raped, or trafficked, or abused in the ample other ways only men know how.
 Some others tell me that even men face challenges and what about other sections of the society that are suffering?
-These are well-meaning adults, and they sometimes make a fair point.
-So I nod along at the pointlessness of speaking up, and move on to less uncomfortable conversations and wait for the emotions to bubble up again.
-Yes I am not the only one affected by it, but that doesn’t help me – rather, it invokes the most grieving, exasperated physical reactions in me.
-Get real?
-Well, this is as real as it gets.
+I nod along at the pointlessness of speaking up, and move on to less uncomfortable conversations and wait for the emotions to bubble up again.
+Yes I am not the only one affected by it, but is that supposed to comfort me?
+Rather, it invokes the most grieving, exasperated physical reactions in me.
+Get real, you say?
+This is as real as it gets – and I face the consequences of this grim reality each day.
 Is my freedom and my safety a privilege?
 I have often questioned myself and come up with the same answer over and over and over.
 No. It is not and it never should be.
 Yes there are others who’re in far worse conditions but that does not make my life better or privileged because it is anything but that.
+The comparison is meant to diminish, dismiss and distract from the problems at hand.
 As Ash Beckham aptly said, “Hard is hard.
 Hard is not relative.”

 “Sure, I’ll give you a hundred reasons why coming out of my closet was harder than coming out of yours, but here’s the thing: Hard is not relative.
 Hard is hard.
 Who can tell me that explaining to someone that you just declared bankruptcy is harder than telling someone you just cheated on them?
 Who can tell me that his coming out story is harder than telling your 5-year-old that you’re getting a divorce?